-Since the score system in this test involves a subjective evaluation of the robot's behavior, the referees are assisted by EC/TC members.
+Since the score system in this test involves a subjective evaluation of the robot's behavior, the referees are assisted by TC members.

-For all three actions/tasks that are assigned to the robot, the team chooses the desired action category and the referees/EC members instruct the user what to tell the robot.
+For both actions/tasks that are assigned to the robot, the team chooses the desired action category and the referees/TC members instruct the user what to tell the robot.

-Action Score Category I Solving half of the task or more (showing that the robot has understood the command and works on the test) 200 Successfully solving the complete task 300 Category II Asking correct/reasonable questions (to require missing infor- mation) 200 Solving half of the task or more (showing that the robot has understood the command and works on the test) and 200 Completely solving the task 300 Category III Showing that the robot has understood the command and works on the test 200 Solving the task up the point where the error occurred 200 Indicating that a problem has occurred while executing the task 200 Returning to the user and explaining what went wrong 200 Giving an alternative solution to the problem 100 Total Score $\max \left( \text{Cat.
-I} \right) + \max \left( \text{Cat.
-II} \right) + \max \left( \text{Cat.
-III} \right)$ $Special \ penalties \ {\mathfrak C} \ bonuses$ Not attending (see sec.
-3.7.1) -500 Using start button (see sec. $3.7.2$ ) -50 Outstanding performance (see sec.
-3.7.3) 210
+Action Score

+Category I

+Asking correct/reasonable questions (to require missing infor- mation) 300

+Solving half of the task or more (showing that the robot has understood the command and works on the test) and 200

+Completely solving the task 300

+Category II

+Showing that the robot has understood the command and works on the test 200

+Solving the task up the point where the error occurred 200

+Indicating that a problem has occurred while executing the task 200

+Returning to the user and explaining what went wrong 200

+Giving an alternative solution to the problem 200

+Total Score

+$\max \left(\text{Cat.
+I} \right) + \max \left(\text{Cat.
+II} \right) = 1800$

+Special penalties \mathfrak{E} bonuses

+Not attending (see sec.
+3.7.1) -500

+Using start button (see sec. $3.7.2$) -50

+Outstanding performance (see sec.
+3.7.3) 180

-Total score
+Total score 1980